The Poppies Room

 Children naturally learn through what they see in the world.
 Teachers create a developmentally appropriate environment for each child to play, create, move, experiment and express themselves.
 Children are active learners and need opportunities for choice, independence, and learning through play with real materials in hands-on direct ways.
 Children’s activities, materials, and classroom curriculum are based on individual development: socially, emotionally, physically, and intellectually.
 Children are provided a balance of indoor and outdoor time, active and quiet time and individual, small, and large group play.

 Children need routine and continuity in the classroom and with adults, so we create consistency in the classroom through predictable schedules and activities.
 Children express a range of emotions as a natural part of their development.
 We identify and acknowledge these emotions and create opportunities for children to express them in healthy, constructive ways.
 Children model what they see.
 Teachers treat children and other staff with respect, kindness, and empathy.
 Children are learning how to participate in group activities, get along with peers and develop trust for other adults.
 We support this task by creating opportunities for meaningful interactions with others, nurturing friendships, and teaching conflict resolution skills at every age.
 Children express creativity and self-expression through open-ended activities and experiences.
 Creative, child-directed play is encouraged in many forms such as drawing, painting, music, building, role play, and more.

 Andrea, Poppy Teacher

 Henry is a Russian Tortoise and the star of the Poppy classroom.
-He is 11 years old.
 He enjoys burrowing under the warm heat lamp to sleep, eating and joining the kids outside with a balloon attached to his belly.
-In the early mornings when the children start to arrive, Henry likes to watch them come in to the classroom and perks up to the sound of their voices.
+In the early mornings when the children start to arrive, Henry likes to watch them come into the classroom and perks up at the sound of their voices.